marcelauliano/cobionts/First_try.md

 Lots of things to discuss here:
 1. Good to remember we have assembled 2 wolbachia genomes within HiCanu totalizing 23151reads.
-This are the reads for which GC% is plotted above
+These are the reads for which GC% is plotted in Step1
 2. For the 9271 reads identified with the hnmmer profile of 16S wolbachia endosymbiont, only 64 are the reads assembled as wolbachia with Hicany.
-I wonder why is that?
+Why so few?
 3. If I do a blast search of the 16S sequences used in the nhmer profile with the wolbachias assembled by Hicanu, I don't find matches for the 2 well assembled genomes, only for the fragments `/lustre/scratch116/vr/projects/vgp/user/mu2/ilPhaBuce1/wolbachia/blast/ilPhaBuce_wolbAll.fawolbachia.ena.fastaALL.blastn.cov `

   3.1.
 This brings up a question about which marker to use to really fish the reads out in this expedition.
   3.2.
 I've done a prokka annotation of scaffold_16 (one assembled wolbachia): `/lustre/scratch116/vr/projects/vgp/user/mu2/ilPhaBuce1/wolbachia/annotation_assembled_wol `